arpio23/droidian-images/README.md

 * Reboot
 * Go to Setteings->Mobile Network and toggle Mobile data

+## Full Disk Encrytpion
+* FDE is supported but read this first https://github.com/droidian/droidian-encryption-service <br />
+Also you cannot change the password for encryption after you set it up.

 ## Bugs and workarounds
 * There is no Camera app right now.
 But thanks to @erikinkinen by porting the qt5 backend https://github.com/droidian/qt5-cameraplugin-aal it is possible to access the camera with qt5 on phosh.
 As a workaround you can use this little app https://github.com/arpio23/quickpic <br />
 Just run: